(2 minute read)

 What the sex therapist said to me en route to the burlesque show: When a sex therapist invites you to a burlesque show – you respond “YES”

 Comment below: I’d love hear about your frogs, income generating goals, and steps to an impossibly possible fun-filled future.
-I’ll put mine below within 24 hours of 27th October 2016.
+I’ll put mine below within 24 hours.

 Be a hero the easy way!
 If you found this article mildly interesting/slightly funny/quite moving/not too boring, then others will too.
 Please share the love on Facebook, LinkedIn, Google+, and/or Twitter, using the social media buttons above and below this post.